 Other measure includes a participatory ground water management (PGWM) approach in sharing of ground water and monitoring resources on a constant basis along with effective implementation of the existing 'Water, Land and Trees Act' of 2002 (WALTA-2002).
 Subsidy/incentives on cost involved in sharing of ground water may be given to the concerned farmers.
 In urban and rural areas the sewerage line should be constructed to arrest leaching of nitrate.
-Recommending to use of red mud pot to store potable household water in Fluoride contaminated areas to reduce the impact to fluorisis In urban and rural areas the sewerage line should be constructed to arrest leaching of nitrate.
+Recommending to use of red mud pot to store potable household water in Fluoride contaminated areas to reduce the impact to fluorosis.
 Uranium causes radio toxicity as well as chemical toxicity.
 Therefore in U contaminated areas installation of permeable reactive barrier (Ferric iron, phosphate) in Govt sponsored RO plants is recommended.
 Restrict use of extensive chemical fertilizers as it will eventually degrade soil and leach to join ground water which already has high salinity.
 Recommend to cultivate high Ec tolerant crops like cotton, safflower, sesame etc.